Ephesians (synthesis) · Isaiah 53:4–6 · Ephesians 5:1–2 · Revelation 5:5–9

 Every guardrail you practiced was in service of that circle.

-"To this you were called, because Christ suffered for you, leaving you an example, that you should follow in His steps.
-He committed no sin, and no deceit was found in His mouth.
-When they hurled their insults at Him, He did not retaliate; when He suffered, He made no threats.
-Instead, He entrusted Himself to Him who judges justly."
-(1 Peter 2:21–23, BSB)
+21 For to this you were called, because Christ also suffered for you, leaving you an example, that you should follow in His footsteps: 22 “He committed no sin, and no deceit was found in His mouth.”
+23 When they heaped abuse on Him, He did not retaliate; when He suffered, He made no threats, but entrusted Himself to Him who judges justly.

 The Servant did not manage His own vindication.
 He entrusted Himself to the One who judges rightly.